Forza Horizon 6 – Latest News And Release Date

 Introduction

-On the other hand, the Horizon series offers open-world freedom with an arcade-style vibe for those seeking a more relaxed and enjoyable experience.
+Horizon, on the other hand, offers fun, open-world freedom with a more simcade/arcade vibe for those seeking a more relaxed, enjoyable experience.
 It allows you to push nearly every vehicle imaginable to its limits across just about every terrain imaginable.

 Microsoft typically removes older Forza titles from sale as development on new entries ramps up.
 Historically, these moves signal the start of a new project.

-This speculation intensified when Microsoft surprised the gaming world by announcing the launch of Forza Horizon 5 on PlayStation 5 in April 2025, marking the series’ first departure from Microsoft exclusivity.
+The rumors intensified when Microsoft surprised the gaming world by announcing the PlayStation 5 launch of Forza Horizon 5 in April 2025, marking the series’ first departure from its Microsoft exclusivity.

-Following Microsoft CEO Phil Spencer’s official announcement of ‘the next Forza’ at the Xbox Games Showcase (June 8, 2025), we now have confirmation that Horizon 6 is heading to Xbox Consoles in 2026.
+Shortly after, Microsoft CEO Phil Spencer finally confirmed ‘the next Forza’ at the Xbox Games Showcase in June 2025.
+In September (at the Tokyo Game Show), he finally confirmed that Horizon 6 is set to arrive in 2026.

 PlayStation fans won’t want to get too excited just yet, as the new title will launch exclusively on Xbox, with a PS5 version planned post-launch.